That Thing I Told You About (TYA)

 • Continuous iteration and design of new features

-• Iterative, agile development process with focus on fast responses to user feedback
+• Iterative, agile development process with a focus on fast releases to bring solutions and new features live for customers as quickly as possible

 • Team of two developers focusing on mobile front- and backend